China says keeping leaders away is key to climate talk success

 "The world still has time to meet that two-degree target," he said, adding, "The key issue will be in funding and technology."

-China has constantly pushed rich nations to meet their commitments to mobilise $100 billion of financing per year to help poorer countries mitigate and adapt to rising temperatures, and the issue remained a fundamental part of the upcoming negotiations, Xie said.
+China has pushed rich nations to meet their commitments to mobilize $100 billion of financing per year to help poorer countries mitigate and adapt to rising temperatures, and the issue remained a fundamental part of upcoming negotiations, Xie said.

+While some have urged China to contribute to the fund, Beijing remains adamant that the obligations lie with rich nations.
+Xie said China was "willing to help developing countries in accordance with our abilities" and had already set up mechanisms to help poorer countries finance their fight against global warming.

+China, already believed to be the world's biggest source of greenhouse gases, pledged last year to bring its emissions to a peak by "around 2030".

 "Looking at the progress of the negotiations right now, there are still a lot of differences, but overall, I believe there is hope."